pelias/sorting/README.md

 ## Ordering Rules

+Unless otherwise specified, ties between two results at the same layer are broken using population values with higher population results returned first.

 1.  very large city
   - population > 4,000,000
   - "Paris" should always rank [Paris, France](https://whosonfirst.mapzen.com/spelunker/id/101751119) higher than [Paris, Texas](https://whosonfirst.mapzen.com/spelunker/id/101725293) since people looking for the latter will supply additional qualifiers such as state or country.